 Body shaming is never OK.....

 We must equip Dietitians with the skills to be able to tackle ANY kinds of body shaming, whilst acknowledging that smaller people are ascribed benefits that fat people are not.
+Smaller bodies are not the object of systemic oppression and bias.
+Smaller bodies are not described as “epidemics” or problems to be fixed by throwing millions of dollars at you to make you smaller.
 In order to engage genuine compassion for others who make inappropriate body comments directed at you, you have to first be able acknowledge your own privilege.
-And start from that place.
-I promise it can change the way you practice, and change your life.
-In an overwhelmingly positive way.

-For Dietitians, being willing and able to acknowledge and connect with your own privilege opens that door to be able to address injustice, bias and stigma from an authentic place that doesn’t diminish or devalue the body experience of anyone, including you.
-It can support you to engage with your clients who live in larger bodies from a much more empathic place as you aim to support them to live in a world which can be very difficult.
+For Dietitians, being willing and able to acknowledge and connect with our own privilege opens the door to be able to address injustice, bias and stigma from an authentic place that doesn’t diminish or devalue the body experience of anyone, including you.
+It can support you to engage with your clients who live in larger bodies from a much more empathic place as you aim to support every person to live in a world which can be very difficult.

 Where to from here?